 The risk of endometrial cancer increases with age – older women who have undergone menopause are at increased risk.

 The risk of endometrial cancer increases in women who started menstruation at an early age and undergone menopause at a later age.

-The women who have never been pregnant are at risk of developing endometrial cancer.
+Women who have never been pregnant are at risk of developing endometrial cancer.

 How to Reduce the Risk of Endometrial Cancer?

-The first thing any women can do is this: If you experience any of the above-mentioned signs and symptoms of endometrial cancer including pelvic pain, pressure in lower abdomen or pelvis; unusual vaginal discharge; blood in urine and pain during intercourse, then make an appointment with your doctor.
+The first thing any woman can do is this: If you experience any of the above-mentioned signs and symptoms of endometrial cancer including pelvic pain, pressure in the lower abdomen or pelvis; unusual vaginal discharge; blood in urine, and pain during intercourse, then make an appointment with your doctor.
 Endometrial cancer is often detected at an early stage because many women after noticing unusual vaginal bleeding tend to see their doctors.
 If endometrial cancer is discovered early, removing the uterus surgically often cures endometrial cancer.